Cumberland Pass in Colorado is the highest standard passenger vehicle road in the USA

-Cumberland Pass is a mountain pass at an elevation of 3.662m (12,015ft) above the sea level, located in the Cumberland Mountains, between Pitkin and Tin Cup, in Gunnison County, Colorado, USA.
-It's one of the highest standard car road for summer use in the nation.
-It's one of the highest mountain roads of Colorado.
+Cumberland Pass is a mountain pass at an elevation of 3,670m (12,040ft) above sea level, located in Gunnison County, in the U.S. state of Colorado.
+It's said to be one of the highest standard car roads for summer use in the nation.
+It's one of the highest roads in Colorado.

 Pic&Video: Walter Baumgarten